-Pittsburgh editor Brian Hyslop recalls what it was like to grow up in hometown of New Eagle, Washington County.
+Pittsburgh Editor Brian Hyslop recalls what it was like to grow up in his hometown of New Eagle, Washington County.

 As Thornton Wilder reminds us in “Our Town,” his Pulitzer Prize-winning play about life in a small town, our hometowns are important.
 For many of us in western Pennsylvania, they are not only the places we grew up, but often where our parents and grandparents grew up, too.
 Our feature, Growing Up In allows us to reminisce about some of the places we call home.

 When I tell people I grew up in New Eagle, only a Mon Valley native has any idea where it is (next to Monongahela, but don’t blink).
 My family was lucky to live on a dead-end street; it was called Railroad Street when I was very young but later renamed to the more apt Short Drive.

 There were five houses on the block and four of them had families with kids my age.
 Not a bad average, but I was born at the tail end of the baby boom so having multiple kids in the house was as common as having multiple TVs is now.
 About 10 of us played together on a regular basis, usually because we wanted to, but sometimes just because our moms insisted we go out to play so they could “watch their stories” in peace, which at my home was “The Young and the Restless.”

 Going out to play could mean a lot of things and, of course, varied by the season.
 But unless it was winter — when we would stay out until we were numb from the cold — playing meant running around until we had to take a break for dinner (eaten as quickly as possible, despite parental warnings) or until the street lights came on and we had to be in one of our yards.